Tufin/oasdiff/README.md

 Replace `$(pwd)/data` by the path that contains your files.
 Note that the `-base` and `-revision` paths must begin with `/`.

-## Diff and Breaking-Changes as a Service
+## OpenAPI Diff and Breaking-Changes as a Service
 You can use oasdiff as a service like this:
 ```
 curl -X POST -F base=@spec1.yaml -F revision=@spec2.yaml https://api.oasdiff.com/diff